1. Where does the name "Fuel" come from?

 5. Where can I find the occult checklist mentioned in Know Your Enemy and Stay Free?

 6. I have a problem with my DVD order.
 Can you fix it?

-DVDs are manufactured and distributed by a third-party partner ministry called The Apologetics Group.
-Any questions regarding DVD orders can be directed to them at email@example.com.
+The DVDs are processed, manufactured and distributed by a partner ministry called The Apologetics Group.
+Any questions regarding DVD orders can be directed to them at firstname.lastname@example.org.
 They will be glad to assist and answer any questions you may have.

 7. What Bible translation do you use?

 The New Living Translation (NLT) is the most frequently used version for its blend of accuracy and readability.
 The ESV is also used quite a bit.
 We use BibleGateway a lot to check multiple versions so you'll occasionally see others too.

 8. Why did you quote from that Bible teacher I disagree with?